Voidious/swe-basic-bench/README.md

+## For Human Users

+1. Clone this repository.
+2. Open the repository in an AI coding assistant (e.g., Cursor).
+3. Instruct the agent to execute the benchmark.

 # SWE-Basic-Bench

 A basic benchmark for evaluating the effectiveness of Software Engineering (SWE) coding agents and associated tools (e.g., MCP tools).